 And at Bally Bet, we take a modern approach to this classic sport.
 Our platform combines comprehensive racing markets with clear and accessible information, making it straightforward for both seasoned bettors and newcomers to engage with the action.

-National Hunt racing – or Jump racing – is where obstacles get added into the equation.
-With a hurdle race, you’ll see horses jumping over smaller barriers at speed, while a steeplechase will feature larger fences spread across longer distances.
-Taking place between October and April (for softer, safer ground), the highlight events of this season include the Cheltenham Festival and the Grand National.
+National Hunt racing – or jump racing – is where obstacles get added into the equation.
+Hurdle races are perfect for anyone wanting to see horses take on smaller fences at speed, while steeplechases suit those who’d prefer watching a race with fewer but larger fences spread over greater distances.
+These sorts of events usually take place between October and April, when the ground is softer and safer, and highlight races include the Cheltenham Festival and the Grand National.

 Classifications group horses by ability level, ensuring competitive and fair racing.
 Here's what each category means: